bainmatt/datopy/docs/source/index.rst

 ..
 Home page intro text

-**datopy** (day-toh-pie) is a Python library for people who work with data that aims to simplify repetitive data modelling tasks and routine ETL workflows.
+**datopy** (da-toh-pie) is a Python library for people who work with unstructured data that offers a simple workflow for building data models and ETL pipelines.

 ..
 Use :doc: to reference a document rather than a section within it

-Check out the :ref:`Usage <usage>` section for further information, including how to :ref:`install <installation>` the project.
+Check out the :ref:`quickstart <quickstart>` guide for further information, including :ref:`usage <usage>` examples and how to :ref:`install <installation>` the project.

 .. note::